Prasanna30/CoreJavaProjectQuestions/README.md

 Create a new class whose name should end with Exception like ClassNameException.
 This is a convention to differentiate an exception class from regular ones.
 Make the class extends one of the exceptions which are subtypes of the java.lang.Exception class.
 Generally, a custom exception class always extends directly from the Exception class.
 Create a constructor with a String parameter which is the detail message of the exception.
 In this constructor, simply call the super constructor and pass the message.
+(OR)
+Write a program of Multi catch Exceptional Handling